How to Clean Your Car Yourself

 To maximise your germ-busting power, first clean away dirt and debris before disinfecting with something like rubbing alcohol.
 But whatever products you choose, ensure you create a test patch before you get too carried away.
 The last thing you want is to damage the inside of your car.

-While an in-car snack ban might be too much to ask, setting family car rules can let everyone know what’s allowed and what’s not.
+While an in-car snack ban might be too much to ask, setting car rules can let your passengers know what’s allowed and what’s not.
 Whether that’s taking in your rubbish when you’ve finished a snack, or not kicking the seats with muddy shoes on, it all helps in keeping your car looking and smelling its best.

 8. Invest in waterproof seat covers

-No family car would be complete without its fair share of spillages, and if you have a dog you’ll be all too familiar with muddy paw prints.
+Most cars experience their fair share of spillages, and if you have a dog you’ll be all too familiar with muddy paw prints.
 Get ahead and invest in some waterproof seat covers that can be washed – making sure your car always looks and smells as good as new.
-If part of your family car clean involves cleaning the upholstery, you might want to check out our roundup of the best car upholstery cleaners.
+If part of your car clean involves cleaning the upholstery, you might want to check out our roundup of the best car upholstery cleaners.

 9. Be careful with moisture